 Our last post explained why ecological thinning (what foresters call commercial density management) is necessary for forest restoration and wildfire hazard reduction in the Ashland Watershed.
 In this post we want to show you how one thinning method works.
 After trees have been marked by Lomakatsi technicians and selectively cut, they need to be extracted from the forest, a process called yarding.
-AFR uses two yarding methods: helicopter and ground-based, which we’ve been working on this year!
+AFR uses two yarding methods: helicopter and ground-based.
+All currently planned commercial thinning operations concluded on July 1, 2017 for the Ashland Forest Resiliency Stewardship Project.
 Here’s a quick overview of what ground-based yarding entails:

 The benefit of ground-based yarding is that it’s much cheaper than helicopter yarding, which allows us to restore more forest.
 Although this method can cause more soil erosion than helicopter yarding, the AFR monitoring team measured the impact of previous ground-based yarding and found that the level of intact soil more than met soil protection standards set by the Forest Service for our soil type.

 We use several practices to protect the forest during our work:

 - Staff from US Forest Service, Lomakatsi Restoration Project, and The Nature Conservancy monitor thinning before, during, and after completion to ensure that all our standards are being met.

 - Heavy machinery is confined to preexisting roads and relatively flat terrain (slopes <20%) to minimize soil disturbance and erosion potential.

 - Branches are placed to provide protection from thinning operations and limit soil exposure.

 - Treatment areas are monitored for invasive plants.
 When necessary, native seed mixes will be planted in disturbed areas.